-If the electrical system doesn’t meet your town’s current building code, you might have to have the house rewired.
+If the electrical system doesn’t meet your town’s current building code, you might have to have consider rewiring your old house.
 And even if the house does have a certificate of occupancy and you can move right in, you still could be best off having the home rewired.

 New Jersey’s housing stock is older than most states’ housing stock, which shouldn’t be a surprise when you compare the ages of our towns and neighborhoods to those in other regions across the country.
-When you buy an old house, you buy its existing issues and the responsibility of updating that house as necessary.
+Unfortunately, the cost of rewiring an old house will become your responsibility after you purchase it.

-You Might Have to Rewire the Home to Meet the Building Code
+You Might Have to Rewire a Home to Meet the Latest Building Codes

 If your home’s electrical system is damaged to the point of being unusable or unsafe, you might need to have the home rewired in order to meet your town’s building code and obtain a certificate of occupancy.

-There are many different reasons why an older electrical system might not be safe.
-It could contain aluminum wires that crept away from their original locations in the years since they were installed.
+There are many different reasons why a homeowner may be required to rewire an old house.
+The house may contain aluminum wires that crept away from their original locations in the years since they were installed.
 Aluminum wires are also prone to overheating, which can cause fires.
 If your home was built before the 1950s, it likely has knob and tube wiring.
 A well-maintained, updated knob and tube system is not necessarily dangerous, but the issue with these systems is that their wires lack grounds and are not compatible with three-pronged appliances if grounds were not added later.

 Affordable Home Rewiring Services in New Jersey